Open House Maputo: A journey to the city's ?inaccessible? iconic buildings

 The front line of OH Maputo had only three months to organize the event.
 The action plan has already earned praise from the Open House Worldwide board, and in Maputo it will be loaded with innovations.

-In this edition, participants will be able to immerse themselves in the virtual world through an application that, among other things, will allow them to hear the story narrated about the building they were visiting at the time.
-They will also be able to do the same through a link? available on the portal openhousemaputo, through which those interested in participating in OH Maputo must register.
+In this edition participants will be able to immerse themselves into the virtual world through an application that, among other things, will allow them to hear the narrated history about the building they were visiting at the time.
+"They will be able to do the same through a link" available on the portal openhousemaputo, through which those interested in participating in OH Maputo must register.

-This is interesting because even if you know a certain building, a narration will incite a new look, leading to an appreciation of things that are often ignored, such as the floor, the lock, the details of a door or window, etc. This is what will generate wealth? he mentioned.
+"This is interesting because even if one knows a certain building, a narration will incite a new look, leading to an appreciation of things often ignored, such as the floor, the lock, the details of a door or window, etc. This is what will generate wealth," he mentioned.

-In the ?land to land? world, the work involves about 150 volunteers properly trained about the history of each building.
-They are architecture students from some national universities who will serve as guides for the visits?
+In the "down to earth" world, the work involves about 150 volunteers properly trained on the history of each building.
+"They are architecture students in some national universities who will serve as guides for the visits."

 In certain buildings the visits will be guided by the architects who designed them.
-And here there will be a field for exchanging impressions and giving feedback about the building?
+"And here there will be a field for exchanging impressions and passing feedback on the building."

-As an architect, my biggest expectation is to create this "awakening" and to raise the level of criteria about building finishes, etc., because it is all this experience that will validate the work of an architect," said Cortês, stressing that ?this will even inspire people to have a taste for well-made constructions and implement them in their private projects?
+"As an architect, my biggest expectation is to create this "awakening" and raise the level of criteria about building finishes, etc., because it is all this experience that will validate the work of an architect," said Cortês, stressing that "this will even inspire people to have a taste for well-made constructions and implement them in their private projects."

-The idea is also to put the Open House Maputo in the Mozambican tourist-cultural calendar and create a value chain where companies and individuals can profit. ?and, for now, three more editions are guaranteed in the next three years, where we will be able to add other festivals in the city?
+The idea is also to put the Open House Maputo in the Mozambican tourist-cultural calendar and create a value chain where companies and individuals can profit.
+"And, for now, three more editions are guaranteed in the next three years, where we will be able to add other festivals in the city".

 Leave a Reply